google/knative-gcp/docs/install/pubsub-service-account.md

            --identity-namespace=${PROJECT_ID}.svc.id.goog
            ```

-        1. Give `iam.serviceAccountAdmin` role to your control plane Google Cloud Service Account.
+        1. Give `iam.serviceAccountAdmin` role to your control plane's Google Cloud Service Account.
 You can skip this step if you grant `roles/owner` privileges
            in the control plane setup: [Install Knative-GCP](install-knative-gcp.md).

             ```shell